Bat mumps virus: Associated diseases

-The bat mumps virus was first isolated from a fruit bat in the Democratic Republic of Congo and is closely related to the mumps virus in the Rubulavirus genus.
+The bat mumps virus was first isolated from a fruit bat in the Democratic Republic of Congo and is closely related to the mumps virus in the Orthorubulavirus genus.
 Some paramyxoviruses have been discovered to have the ability to affect humans, so there is high zoonotic potential that BMV can affect humans due to the similarity between that and the human mumps virus.
 Specifically, the fusion protein and hemagglutinin and neuraminidase proteins of the envelope have been recognized to be similar, both serologically and functionally, between the two viruses.
 These proteins are the targets of the neutralizing antibodies, and due to the similarities between the two viruses, there is cross-neutralization.
 Neutralizing antibodies are important in protecting against the virus, and it has been noted that people who have antibodies from a vaccine or infection of human mumps virus are able to neutralize the bat-borne mumps virus in an efficient manner.
 In other words, the vaccine for human mumps appears to reduce the risk of infection from the bat mumps virus.

 Tropism

 Tropism in bats for BMV has not been specifically studied thus far.
-However, it is known that Bat Mumps Rubulavirus initially infects the respiratory system in bats.
+However, it is known that Bat mumps virus initially infects the respiratory system in bats.
 Although no studies on bats have been completed, it is known that the bat mumps virus is closely related to the human mumps virus.
 So, the following information is regarding the human mumps virus, but can potentially be applied to BMV.
 Mumps typically infects the respiratory system first, in addition to causing inflammation in the parotid glands.
 It can also cause orchitis in men, and meningitis, pancreatitis, and deafness in some cases.
 A number of individuals infected with mumps can be asymptomatic as well.
 Other symptoms can sometimes include fatigue, joint or muscle pain, and loss of appetite.
 Other possible mammalian host cells can include those of apes, pigs, and dogs, in addition to humans.

 Outbreaks

-Since there is the potential for Bat Mumps Rubulavirus to infect humans, it is unclear how much BMV has contributed to the human mumps cases in recent years.
+Since there is the potential for Bat mumps virus to infect humans, it is unclear how much BMV has contributed to the human mumps cases in recent years.
 There is no evidence of recent outbreaks of BMV in bats, but it is possible this virus has contributed to the large number of outbreaks of mumps in humans.
 Outbreaks of human mumps have been on the rise in recent years since 2016, being higher than any numbers since 2006.
 Outbreaks were present in states such as Washington, New York, Oklahoma, Indiana, and some counties in Michigan.
 An increase in the human population has been noted to be a factor in the possibility of BMV having spillover into humans.
 As the population grows and humans build on new land, there is the possibility of having contact of land that has been infested by bats infected with BMV.
 Consumption of ecological resources can almost ensure that we will continue to see spillovers of zoonotic viruses from animal hosts, including that of BMV from fruit bats.